Karlsruher SC: The formation of Karlsruher SC

 KFC Phoenix and VfB Mühlburg united to form the Karlsruher Sport-Club Mühlburg-Phönix e.
 V., on 16 October 1952 and the new team earned good results throughout the remainder of the decade.
 In 1955, they beat Schalke 04 3–2 to win the DFB-Pokal, and repeated the success next year with a 3–1 win over Hamburger SV.
 That season, they also made an appearance in the national final, where they lost 2–4 to Borussia Dortmund.
-KSC was Oberliga Süd champion in 1956, 1958 and 1960, as well as runner-up in the DFB-Pkal in 1960, when they lost the final match 2–3 to Borussia Mönchengladbach.
+KSC was Oberliga Süd champion in 1956, 1958 and 1960, as well as runner-up in the DFB-Pokal in 1960, when they lost the final match 2–3 to Borussia Mönchengladbach.
 Their record earned them admission as one of sixteen founding clubs into Germany's new professional football league, the Bundesliga, when it began play in 1963.

 Karlsruhe struggled in the top flight, never managing better than a 13th-place finish over five seasons before finally being demoted to the second-division Regionalliga Süd.
-Over the next three seasons, the team earned a first-place finish as well as two-second-place finishes there, but were unable to advance in the promotion rounds.
+Over the next three seasons, the team earned a first-place finish as well as two-second-place finishes there but were unable to advance in the promotion rounds.
 After the 1974 formation of the 2.
 Bundesliga, which consisted of two divisions at the time, KSC finished first in the 2.
-Bundesliga Süd and returned to the top flight for the 1975–76 season, but were able to stay up for only two years.
-They next returned to the first division in 1980 where they spent four seasons before being sent down again.
-After a two-year absence they fought their way back to the Bundesliga in 1987 to begin an extended stay.
+Bundesliga Süd and returned to the top flight for the 1975–76 season but were able to stay up for only two years.
+They next returned to the first division in 1980, where they spent four seasons before being sent down again.
+After a two-year absence, they were promoted back to the Bundesliga in 1987 to begin an extended stay.